andyto1234/AutoGraphicDesign/README.md

 This package is intended to read a news url and summarise it using `newspaper3k`.
 The title is then sent to `Drawbot` to create a simple desing created by me.

+Before using the code, install every package in requirements.txt using `pip install`

 To use this package, do:

 ```bash